nwchemgit/nwchem-wiki/NWChem-Architecture.md

 with a unique name.

-Unless a specific name is defined for the geometry, (such as the name "test geom" shown in the example), the default name of geometry is assigned.
+Unless a specific name is defined for the geometry, (such as the name `"test geom"` shown in the example), the default name of geometry is assigned.
 This is the geometry name that computational modules will look for when executing a calculation.
 The SET directive can be used in the input to force NWChem to look for a geometry with a name other than geometry.
-For example, to specify use of the geometry with the name "test geom" in the example above, the SET directive is as follows:
+For example, to specify use of the geometry with the name `"test geom"` in the example above, the SET directive is as follows:
 ```
 set geometry "test geom"
 ```
 NWChem will automatically check for such indirections when loading geometries.
-Storage of data associated with basis sets, the other database resident object, functions in a similar fashion, using the default name "ao basis".
+Storage of data associated with basis sets, the other database resident object, functions in a similar fashion, using the default name `"ao basis"`.

 ## Persistence of data and restart